TheJake289781/python-calculator/README.md

-this is just a calculator source(both of them), like there JUST calculators what i mean by that: it closes right after you enter the numbers and sign, it doesnt have anything but the calculator script so its kinda useless. kinda
+this is just a calculator source(both of them), like there JUST calculators what i mean by that: it closes right after you enter the numbers and sign, it doesnt have anything but the calculator script so its kinda useless. kinda just so yall know 'TEST' is ust really messy and pretty unnessesary and 'calculator' is a little less messy but they still do the same thing. these calculators are for: plus, times and for dividing math questions and can do equasions like = '1.5 + 5.3' just make sure you dont use a comma instead use a dot i just dont feel like making it a comma
+(dots be built in so yeah why not right?)

 i just put it here for the people that dont want to look up how to make one so yeh dont hate on it bc yeh i dont want it bc hate uhh... is annoying so yeh